Self-dual supersymmetric nonlinear sigma models: Conclusion

 In this paper, our discussion was restricted to $\cN=1$ SUSY in four dimensions.
 Plain dimensional reduction leads to analogous results for $\cN=2$ SUSY in three dimensions and $\cN=(2,2)$ SUSY in two dimensions.
 In fact, it is well known that the two-dimensional $\cN=(2,2)$ Poincar\'e supersymmetry allows the existence of new superfield types that are impossible in higher dimensions: twisted chiral \cite{GHR} and semi-chiral \cite{BLR}.
 In terms of such supermultiplets one may define new families of duality invariant $\s$-models.

 We have also restricted our discussion to the case of U(1) duality invariant CCL $\s$-models with a single chiral multiplet and a single complex linear multiplet.
-Inclusion of $n>1$ chiral -- complex linear doublets is expected to allow non-Abelian duality groups.
-It is also of interest to consider gauging the isometries in the purely chiral chiral theory and investigate the consequences in the dual chiral -- complex linear theory. \\
+Inclusion of $n>1$ chiral -- complex linear doublets is expected to allow non-Abelian duality groups.\footnote{CCL $\s$-models with non-Abelian duality groups may be obtained by generalising the construction of the general duality invariant systems of $(p - 1)$ forms and $(d-p-1)$ forms in $d$ space-time dimensions, see section 8 of \cite{KT2}.
+Alternatively, one may start from a chiral $\s$-model with a manifest non-Abelian symmetry group and then switch to the dual chiral-complex linear formulation.} It is also of interest to consider gauging the isometries in the purely chiral chiral theory and investigate the consequences in the dual chiral -- complex linear theory. \\

 {\bf Acknowledgement:} The work of SK is supported in part by the Australian Research Council.